The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales

-where the closure above is taken with respect to the $\|\|_{\infty}$ norm on $L^{\infty}(P)$. \end{defi} \begin{rem} Observe that (NFLVR) does not hold if and only if there exists a sequence $(^nH)$ in $\mathcal{A}$, a sequence of bounded random variables $(f_n)$ and a bounded random variable $f$ measurable with respect to $\mathcal{F}$ such that $(^{n}H\cdot S)_T\geq f_n$ for all $n$, $f_n$ converges to $f$ in $L^{\infty}(P)$, $P(f\geq 0)=1$ and $P(f>0)>0$. \end{rem} In the next section we prove the (FTAP) in our context.
-This theorem establishes a relationship between the (NFLVR) condition defined above and the existence of a measure, usually known as the risk neutral measure, under which the price processes behave in a particular way.
+where the closure above is taken with respect to the $\|\cdot\|_{\infty}$ norm on $L^{\infty}(P)$. \end{defi} \begin{rem} Observe that (NFLVR-S) does not hold if and only if there exists a sequence $(^nH)$ in $\mathcal{A}$, a sequence of bounded random variables $(f_n)$ and a bounded random variable $f$ measurable with respect to $\mathcal{F}$ such that $(^{n}H\cdot S)_T\geq f_n$ for all $n$, $f_n$ converges to $f$ in $L^{\infty}(P)$, $P(f\geq0)=1$ and $P(f>0)>0$. \end{rem} In the next section we prove the (FTAP) in our context.
+This theorem establishes a relationship between the (NFLVR-S) condition defined above and the existence of a measure, usually known as the risk neutral measure, under which the price processes behave in a particular way.

-\section{The Fundamental Theorem of Asset Pricing}
+\section{The fundamental theorem of asset pricing}

-The results presented in this section are a combination of the results obtained by Frittelli in \cite{frittelli} for simple predictable strategies in markets under convex constraints, and the extension of the classical theorem of Delbaen and Schachermayer (see \cite{delbaenmain}) to markets with convex cone constraints established by Kabanov in \cite{kabanov}.
-The characterization of (NFLVR) is in accordance with the (FTAP) as proven in \cite{jouinikallal} by Jouini and Kallal, who assumed that $S_t\in L^2(P)$ for all times $t$ and considered simple predictable strategies.
+The results presented in this section are a combination of the results obtained by Frittelli in \cite{frittelli} for simple predictable strategies in markets under convex constraints, and the extension of the classical theorem of Delbaen and Schachermayer (see \cite {delbaenmain}) to markets with convex cone constraints established by Kabanov in \cite{kabanov}.
+The characterization of \mbox{(NFLVR-S)} is in accordance with the (FTAP) as proven in \cite{jouinikallal} by Jouini and Kallal, who assumed that $S_t$ is square integrable under $P$ for all times $t$ and considered simple predictable strategies.